JdeJ/iron-flip-run/readme.md

 * Change color of player when playing

 ### Levels
-* Check score and move to level
+* Check score and increase level.

 * * *